America's Backyard

 America's backyard is a concept often used in political science and international relations contexts to refer to the sphere of influence of the United States and its traditional areas of dominance, especially Latin America.

-It is somewhat analogous to the Russian concept of near abroad (ближнее зарубежье, blizhneye zarubezhye).
+It is somewhat analogous to the Russian concept of near abroad (ближнее зарубежье).

 The term has recently been prominent in popular media with reference to threats to US national security (including Russian military exercises and Middle Eastern terrorism) used to contrast such threats at home with those on traditional fronts in Europe or the Middle East.

 In a less geopolitical context, America's Backyard is also used on occasion to refer to national parks and public lands in the US, as well as the American heartland more generally.

 Terminology

 Drawing on the use of the term backyard to refer to the surrounding area or neighborhood in which one resides, "America's backyard" has been referred to as the area within which the United States, as the "homeowner", has asserted some proprietary right or sought to limit outside influence.
 Conversely, "America's Backyard" is referred to the area within which actions by enemy or competing powers might be feared or seen as provocative.
 This has much in common with the Russian near abroad, used primarily in reference to the former Soviet Bloc countries; "near Abroad" signified that "Russia [claimed] rights in the region that transcend traditional diplomatic conventions".